-The Schwarzman Scholars Program is one of the first scholarships that have been created in order to respond to the geopolitical landscape of the 21st Century and its main goal is to prepare young leaders to make a connection between China and the rest of the world.
-The great thing about this program is that it doesn’t focus on only one academic purpose, but it also covers politics, business and science.
+The Schwarzman Scholars Program is one of the first scholarships that have been created in order to respond to the geopolitical landscape of the 21st Century.
+The main goal is to prepare young leaders to make a connection between China and the rest of the world.
+This program doesn’t focus on only one academic purpose, but it also covers politics, business and science.

 - Tuition Fees

 - Travel to and from Beijing at the beginning and end of the academic year

 - Required course books and supplies

 - A stipend of $4,000 for personal expenses

 - Schwarzman Scholars will be the single largest philanthropic effort ever undertaken in China by largely international donors.

 The program’s curriculum has been designed to build students’ leadership abilities and deepen their knowledge of China and global affairs.
 All Schwarzman Scholars share a core curriculum that serves as an anchor for the rest of their studies and builds connections among them as a cohort.